AmanSingh6574/Password-Generator/README.md

 <h2>How to use it : </h2>

 - Fork this project.
-- Download the project as a zip file use below command
+- Download the project as a zip file or use below command

 ```
 git clone https://github.com/AmanSingh6574/Password-Generator file name